-• When you carry something inside the vehicle, secure it whenever you can to prevent it from being thrown around inside the vehicle during sudden stops, sharp turns or in an accident.
+• When you carry something inside the vehicle, secure it whenever you can to prevent it from being thrown around inside the vehicle in sudden stop, sharp turn or accident.

 • Do not pile heavy loads on the roof.
 These loads raise the vehicle's center of gravity and make it more prone to tip over.